DataDog/dd-javac-plugin/README.md

 ### Gradle

-Below is an example of how to configure the plugin for compiling test classes:
+Add plugin-client JAR to the project's classpath, add plugin JAR to the compiler's annotation processor path and pass the plugin argument:

 ```groovy
 dependencies {